-- June 2014 Workforce Work Group began discussing demand modeling to project future health care demands. - August 2014 Health Care Workforce Work Group approved Scope of Work for demand modeling RFP. - Spring 2016 RFP released in January 2016.
-AOA executed a contract with the selected vendor in May and provided preliminary data to the vendor.
-AOA and other State staff held kick-off meeting with vendor and provided preliminary data for vendor to begin population projections and model adjustment. - Q4 2016 Vendor to prepare and submit draft report of demand projections, with input from Vermont stakeholders including the Workforce Work Group, and refine model and report based on feedback.
+- June 2014 Workforce Work Group began discussing demand modeling to project future health care demands. - Spring 2016 RFP released in January 2016.
+AOA executed a contract with the selected vendor in May and provided preliminary data for vendor to begin population projections and model adjustment. - November 2016 Vendor prepared and submitted a draft report of demand projections, with input from Vermont stakeholders including the Workforce Work Group, and refine model and report based on feedback. - January 2017-March 2017 Vendor updated demand projections with new data sets.

-- Vermont stakeholders began holding monthly meetings with IHS in June 2016 and continue to provide quantitative and qualitative data to vendor for further model refinement. - IHS ran preliminary projections for RNs, MDs, APRNs, and PAs by subspecialties and HSAs in June-July 2016. - IHS and Vermont, with input from key stakeholders from the public and private sectors, drafted a prioritized list of demand modeling scenarios to be run through the model in late summer. - IHS presented a draft report of demand projections and modeling scenarios to Vermont stakeholders at the December Workforce Work Group meeting and will incorporate feedback into model refinements.
+- Vermont stakeholders began holding monthly meetings with IHS in June 2016 and continue to provide quantitative and qualitative data to vendor for further model refinement. - IHS ran preliminary projections for RNs, MDs, APRNs, and PAs by subspecialties and HSAs in June-July 2016. - IHS and Vermont, with input from key stakeholders from the public and private sectors, drafted a prioritized list of demand modeling scenarios to be run through the model in late summer. - IHS presented a draft report of demand projections and modeling scenarios to Vermont stakeholders at the December Workforce Work Group meeting and will incorporate feedback into model refinements. - IHS continues to refine its model using the VHCURES dataset, to more accurately reflect the Vermont population. - IHS continues to incorporate additional demand scenarios into its model and reports.